AdobeDocs/experience-platform.en/help/segmentation/api/overview.md

 ## Segment definitions

 Segment definitions define which profiles will be part of which audience segments.
-You can use the `/segment/definitions` endpoint to retrieve a list of segment definitions, create a new segment definition, retrieve details of a specific segment definition, delete a specific segment definition, or overwrite details of a specific segment definition.
+You can use the `/segment/definitions` endpoint to manage segment definitions.

 For more information on using this endpoint, please read the [segment definitions endpoint guide](./segment-definitions.md).

 ## Segment jobs

 Segment jobs process previously established segment definitions to generate an audience segment.
-You can use the `/segment/jobs` endpoint to retrieve a list of segment jobs, create a new segment job, retrieve details of a specific segment job, or delete a specific segment job.
+You can use the `/segment/jobs` endpoint to manage segment jobs.

 For more information on using this endpoint, please read the [segment jobs endpoint guide](./segment-jobs.md).

 ## Segment search

 Segment search is used to search and index configurable fields contained across various data sources and return them in near real-time.
-To begin working with Segment search, see the [search endpoint guide](segment-search.md)
+To begin working with segment search, see the [search endpoint guide](segment-search.md)

 ## Next steps

-To begin making calls using the [!DNL Segmentation] API, select one of the endpoint guides to learn how to use specific [!DNL Segmentation]-related endpoints.
+To get started with the [!DNL Segmentation Service] API, review the different endpoint guides for detailed steps on how to make calls to the service's various endpoints.
 To learn more about working with segments using the [!DNL Platform] UI, see the [Segmentation user guide](../ui/overview.md).